William R. Boone High School: Athletic

 Boone is a member of the Orlando Metro Conference, and participates among the largest classes of the FHSAA state athletic competitions.
 Boone has held a rivalry with Edgewater High School since both schools opened in 1952.
 The schools compete in football each year in a game dubbed "The Battle for the Barrel" for a "Spirit Barrel."

 Athletic teams by season

-Miscellaneous organizations

-Other organizations, sponsored by faculty members, exist on the reservation.
-Some of these bodies, like the Senior Class, Junior Class, Sophomore Class, Freshman Class, and their umbrella organization, the Student Government Association (SGA), seek to teach (by a combination of play and enculturation).
-Other campus groups give students a platform from which to engage in social or political activism.
-These clubs are Environmental Club, Gay-Straight Alliance, Social Justice Club, Key Club, Operation Smile, HAVEN, SADD (Students Against Destructive Decisions), F.C.A.
-(Fellowship of Christian Athletes), The Young Democrats, and the Young Republicans.

-NJROTC

-The school's Naval JROTC unit was formed in 1980, and won a top ranking in the nation in 1994.
-The unit has been to the NJROTC state finals and participates in community service, drill competitions, athletic competitions, and Color Guards.
-The unit also has an orienteering team and a marksmanship team.
-The unit was awarded most improved unit in the nation during the 2011–2012 school year.

 Student body composition

 Boone High School has 3,000 students and 230 faculty and staff members.
 Almost one quarter of the students receive free or reduced lunch, and the population served by Exceptional Student Services is growing.
 As of 2005, Boone is a magnet for the deaf/hard-of-hearing population of Orange County and provides many outreach programs to the community including the American Sign Language club.